 RESEARCH

-I employ multimodal, mixed-method designs that integrate self-report measures, neuroimaging data, and qualitative interviews to generate knowledge that is both scientifically rigorous and contextually relevant, guiding empirically informed frameworks to strengthen behavioral and mental health support.
-I utilize a wide range of quantitative methods, including multiple regressions, structural equation modeling, network analysis, generalized additive modeling, factor analysis, latent profile analysis, and machine learning techniques, primarily using R and MPlus.
+I employ multimodal, mixed-method designs that integrate self-report measures, neuroimaging data, and qualitative interviews.
+I also utilize a wide range of quantitative approaches, including multiple regression, structural equation modeling, network analysis, generalized additive modeling, factor analysis, latent profile analysis, and machine learning techniques.

 I am currently working on my doctoral dissertation, Brain Development in Context: The Shaping of Risk and Resilience Across Adolescence and Young Adulthood in Lived Social Worlds, under the guidance of my dream team committee: Daphne Watkins, PhD (Co-chair), Christopher Monk, PhD (Co-chair), Andrew Grogan-Kaylor, PhD, and Vonnie McLoyd, PhD.